TritonDataCenter/rfd/rfd/0026/README.md

 ### Requirements

 1. The solution must work for both Triton Cloud and Triton Enterprise users (public cloud and on-prem).

-2. A shared volume size must be expandable (i.e. not a fixed quota size at creation time).

-3. Support a maximum shared file system size of 1TB.
+2. Support a maximum shared file system size of 1TB.

-4. Although initially targeted toward Docker volume support, the solution should be applicable to non-Docker containers as well.
+3. Although initially targeted toward Docker volume support, the solution should be applicable to non-Docker containers as well.

 ### Non-requirements